swiftlang/swift-evolution/proposals/nnnn-expression-macros.md

 macro externalMacro<T>(module: String, type: String) -> T
 ```

 The arguments identify the module name and type name of the type that provides an external macro definition.
 Note that the `externalMacro` macro is special in that it can only be expanded to define another macro.
-It is an error to use it anywhere else.
+It is an error to use it anywhere else, which is why it does not include an `@expression` attribute.

 #### Builtin macro declarations